 Level 5-6 Numbers - Powers

-Powers, indices, exponents.
-Three words which may worry you but you need to understand them for KS3 Maths.
-So, what exactly are they?
-Well, all three terms mean exactly the same thing.
-They refer to the little numbers placed above and to the right of ordinary numbers.
-These little numbers, most commonly referred to as powers, tell you to multiply the large number by itself as many times as the power tells you.
+Powers, indices, exponents – three words that might sound tricky, but they're essential for understanding KS3 Maths.
+So, what do they mean?
+All three terms refer to those little numbers placed above and to the right of ordinary numbers.
+These tiny numbers, often called powers, tell you to multiply the large number by itself as many times as the power indicates.

-Squares and cubes are the powers you'll come across most often.
-They're simply a way of quickly writing a lot of information.
-For example 47 is much easier to write than 4 x 4 x 4 x 4 x 4 x 4 x 4 but means exactly the same thing.
+Squares and cubes are the powers you'll encounter most often.
+They're a quick way to write lots of information.
+For instance, 42 is easier than writing 4 x 4, and it means the same thing.

-Raising a number to a power is a POWERFUL operation, that's why I for Index comes before DM for Division and Multiplication in the order of operations you know as BIDMAS.
-Try this quiz to help you practise your powers in maths!
+Raising a number to a power is a POWERFUL operation – that's why I comes before DM in BIDMAS.
+Test your powers in maths with this quiz and strengthen your skills!

 1.